MicrosoftDocs/Viva/Viva/insights/advanced/admin/keyword-suppression.md

 When you **Only suppress email subject lines and meeting titles that have these keywords**, you suppress titles and subject lines with specific keywords, but not all titles and subject lines.
 Viva Insights only suppresses titles and subject lines with the keywords you set.

 To set keywords, enter them in the text box provided.
 Enter each word separately, even if they're part of a phrase.
 For example, if you want to suppress a meeting title or subject line that contains the phrase, "Fire drill," you'd enter "fire" and "drill" as separate words.
+Keywords need to have at least three letters, and they're case insensitive.
 After you're done adding keywords, select the **Save changes** button at the bottom of the screen.

 :::image type="complex" source="../images/admin-add-keywords1.png" alt-text="Screenshot that shows adding keywords.":::
    Screenshot showing the last radio button selected on the keyword suppression section, "Only suppress email subject lines and meeting titles that have these keywords:", with an information icon to the right of the button label.
 Below the button, there's a text-input field, which shows a word being typed in; the field contains a "+" label at its far-right edge.
 Beneath the text-input field, various other entered keywords appear as tags in a box.
 Under the box, there is a label to the left that shows how many keywords are selected.
 A link to the left reads, "Clear all."